-Adding the Amazon WAF Bot Control managed rule group to your web ACL - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced
+Adding the Amazon WAF Bot Control managed rule group to your web ACL - Amazon WAF, Amazon Firewall Manager, Amazon Shield Advanced, and Amazon Shield network security director

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).